sofianunezda/Quantum-Sensing/README.md

 Educational notes and Python simulations on nitrogen-vacancy (NV) centers in diamond.

+---

+## 📖 Study Manual

+A complete introductory manual on NV-center quantum sensing, developed during my research intership at CINN, is included in this repository.

+---

 ## Overview

 This repository contains my study notes, technical documentation and learning material related to quantum sensing with nitrogen-vacancy (NV) centers in diamond.